cloudposse/terraform-aws-cloudtrail-cloudwatch-alarms/README.md

 Terraform module for creating alarms for tracking important changes and occurances from cloudtrail.

-This module creates a set of filter metrics and alarms based on the security best practices covered in the AWS guide [AWS_CIS_Foundations_Benchmark](https://d0.awsstatic.com/whitepapers/compliance/AWS_CIS_Foundations_Benchmark.pdf).
+This module creates a set of filter metrics and alarms based on the security best practices covered in the [AWS CIS Foundations Benchmark](https://d0.awsstatic.com/whitepapers/compliance/AWS_CIS_Foundations_Benchmark.pdf) guide.

 ---